 It is worth remembering that finding specific boulders in Chaos Canyon can be difficult (It is named Chaos for a reason!).
 The general drift of the canyon is east-west so as you look up the canyon you are looking west.
 To your right is north and left is south.
 This will be helpful on a number of descriptions.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lower Chaos Canyon:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lower Chaos Canyon:

 Featured Route For Lower Chaos Canyon

 Most people say the crux is the long lock off to to the tooth hold.
 I, however, disagree.
 I believe this is the beginning of the crux.
 From here to the "jug."
 Although the redpoint crux comes all the way down to the back to back dynos at the end.
 Would have got for starts except for the landing and the grease on a few of the holds.
 Bring alcohol!Beta: Start matched on the well chalked jug, high right foot, cross left hand to crimp and stretch, stretch, stretch out the the crimp next to th...[more]
 Browse More Classics in Colorado